-Effective Ways to Remove Tabs from Precut Glass Shapes
+How to Remove Tabs from Precut Shapes

-Effective Ways to Remove Tabs from Precut Glass Shapes
+How to Remove Tabs from Precut Shapes

 We all love precut glass shapes (in COE 90 and COE 96), but sometimes we get annoyed with the little tabs that come on the edge.
 What are these annoying little finger bleeders?
 Where did they come from?
 More importantly, how do I get rid of them?
 Read below to get answers to all these questions.